The Brauer loop scheme and orbital varieties: Geometric interpretation of the Brauer action

 \section{Geometric interpretation of the Brauer action}

-In \cite{KZJ} we gave a geometric derivation of the action of the $f_i$ generators of the Brauer algebra on the vector space spanned by the Brauer loop polynomials $\{\Psi_\pi\}$ (at $\A=\B$).
-Using algebraic results of \cite{DFZJ06}, we showed that this implied an action of the $e_i$ generators, but did not give a geometric interpretation.
+In \cite{KZJ} we gave a geometric derivation of the action of the $f_i$ generators of the (affine) Brauer algebra $\mathcal{\hat B}_N(\beta)$ on the Brauer loop polynomials $\{\Psi_\pi\}$ at $\A=\B$.
+Using algebraic results of \cite{DFZJ06}, we showed that this implied an action of the $e_i$ generators, but did not give a geometric interpretation thereof; this will be one of the main results of this paper.

-In this section we review first Hotta's construction of the action of the $e_i$ generators on the vector space spanned by Joseph polynomials.
+In this section we review first Hotta's construction \cite{Ho} of the action of the $e_i$ generators on the vector space spanned by Joseph polynomials.
 We also discuss the analogue of the $f_i$ action on Joseph--Melnikov polynomials.

 We then move beyond the orbital scheme to the Brauer loop scheme.
 We review the action of the $f_i$ generators from \cite{KZJ}.
-This leads us to our main result, identifying the solution of $q$KZ equation discussed in the previous section with the multidegrees of the irreducible components of the Brauer loop scheme.
-We then give a direct geometric interpretation of the action of the $e_i$ generators on the vector space spanned by Brauer loop polynomials.
+This leads us to identify the solution of $q$KZ equation discussed in the previous section with the multidegrees of the irreducible components of the Brauer loop scheme.
+We then give a direct geometric interpretation of the action of the $e_i$ generators on the Brauer loop polynomials.